Clean Energy Rebates Canada: How to Qualify and Maximize Your Savings in 2025

 Tip: In provinces like PEI and Nova Scotia, the energy advisor or installer can often handle most of the paperwork for you.

-How to Stack and Maximize Rebates
+How to Stack and Maximize Clean Energy Rebates Canada

 Even without a federal grant, you can combine multiple incentives to boost your return.